 Artemisinin is extracted from the plant Artemisia annua.
 Other names include sweet wormwood and, in traditional Chinese medicine, Qinghao or Qinghaosu.
 Some veterinarians are starting to use artemisinin for dogs with cancer due to some interesting research.

-Artemisinin has been used as a fever reducer for more than two thousand years and has also been utilized to treat malaria, particularly in drug-resistant cases.1
+Artemisinin has been used as a fever reducer for over two thousand years and has also been used to treat malaria, particularly in drug-resistant cases.1

-Many of the artemisinin compounds being researched for cancer treatment are synthetic or semi-synthetic derivatives.1,2 These more selective derivatives show improved safety profiles and prolonged effectiveness over the original compound.1,3 New research is looking into pairing artemisinin derivatives with other carrier agents or packaging them into nanoparticles to improve their efficacy and limit side effects.12
+Many artemisinin compounds being researched for cancer treatment are synthetic or semi-synthetic derivatives.1,2 These more selective derivatives are often safer and more effective than the original compound.1,3 New research is looking into pairing artemisinin derivatives with other carrier agents or packaging them into nanoparticles to improve their efficacy further and limit side effects.12

 Unfortunately, over the years, malaria has begun to develop artemisinin resistance.
-At this time it is unclear as to whether resistance could impact the compound’s use in cancer treatment.1,4
+At this time, it is unclear whether resistance could impact its use in cancer treatment.1,4

-Artemisinin has the potential to affect cancer cells in a variety of ways, though most include either triggering apoptosis (death) of abnormal cells or helping prevent metastasis (spread) of tumors throughout the body.1
+Artemisinin has the potential to affect cancer cells in a variety of ways.
+However, most include either triggering apoptosis (death) of abnormal cells or helping prevent metastasis (spread) of tumors throughout the body.1

 One important way that artemisinin induces apoptosis is by reacting with iron, which is elevated inside neoplastic (cancerous) tissue, to create free radicals that subsequently damage the cells.2 Because the increased iron content is found within the abnormal tissue, artemisinin is able to specifically target these cells while sparing most normal tissue.1